min2ha/ukwa-site/content/target/81460/index.en.md

   "subject": "Brexit"
 }

-# Daily Mail, The:  Theresa May warns EU that Britain won't sign up to a £39billion 'blind Brexit' deal - as PM demands any future trading is clearly spelled out

 Theresa May warned she would not sign a £39billion Brexit divorce cheque unless the EU resolved ‘big issues’ on future trade links.